 Jason Fried advocates sharing content in your profession/field without fear of the competition “stealing” that information.

 What might seem like a simple process or idea to you, might be very valuable information to someone else.
-So don’t worry too much about having the information stolen—just share what makes you a better architect or contractor.
+So don’t worry too much about having the information stolen—just write and share what makes you a better architect or contractor.

-Talk about your experience, about problems you have encountered and how you have solved or avoided them.
+Talk about your experience, the problems you have encountered and how you have solved or avoided them.
 Talk about how your company has grown and why.
 Talk about your life as an architect or contractor, your passion, your ideas and your evolution.

 Share what you know about how to become an excellent architect or contractor!

 Here’s is an example of a blog by a Roofing, Basement and Remodeling contractor – Royale Crown Construction – where they share a lot of useful tips like:

 - “What to Look for in a Roofer”

 - “3 Potential Directions for a Basement Remodel”